The True Tales of the DMA is a Champions 5th edition campaign.

 into history or were written off as myth (or purposely written out).

-7. The DMA was formed during WWII to deal with a surge in
+7. Events that unfolded during the Second World War ledad to the activation of The Source.
+The DMA was formed to deal with the surge in

 "Meta-activity".
 The founding members called themselves the "Secret

 Six".
 Some of them are now dead or retired but 3 are still active.

 8. Information about Metas and The Source is compartmentalized to reduce the danger of any one person or group gaining too much power.
 Several different organizations have pieces to the Big Puzzle but

 differing goals keeps them from working together to solve it.